-In 1519, Ferdinand Magellan set sail to circumnavigate the globe with five ships and 270 men.
-Three years later, a single ship returned with 18 survivors.
-The expedition succeeded in its ultimate goal, but at tremendous cost – nearly 94% of the crew lost, four of five ships destroyed, and far more time and resources consumed than anyone had anticipated.
+In 1519, Ferdinand Magellan set sail from Seville to circumnavigate the globe with five ships and 270 men.
+Three years later, a single battered vessel limped back to Spain with eighteen survivors.

-When you’re facing a troubled outsourcing engagement, the path forward isn’t always obvious.
-Do you continue with the current team?
+When you’re facing a troubled outsourcing engagement, the path forward isn’t obvious.
+Continue with the current vendor?
+Replace them?
 Bring development in-house?
 Start over entirely?
-Each option carries significant risk and cost.
+Each option carries risk, each requires resources, and the wrong choice can make things worse.

 Step One: Stabilize the Codebase

-The reasoning is straightforward: adding features to a troubled codebase is like adding floors to a building with a cracked foundation.
-You see visible progress in the short term, but you’re compounding the underlying problems.
+Adding features to a troubled codebase is like adding floors to a building with a cracked foundation.
+You see progress in the short term, but you’re compounding the underlying problems.
+Each new feature becomes harder to implement than the last.
+Bugs multiply.
+The system becomes more fragile.

 Implement a code freeze.
-No new commits should enter the repository until you complete your initial assessment.
-This typically takes one to two weeks for a medium-sized application.
-The freeze serves two purposes: it prevents the codebase from deteriorating further, and it gives you a stable baseline for measurement and analysis.
+No new commits enter the repository until you complete your initial assessment.
+For a typical medium-sized application - say, a Rails app with 50,000 lines of code and a dozen models - this assessment takes one to two weeks.
+The freeze serves two purposes: it prevents the codebase from deteriorating further while you work, and it gives you a stable baseline for measurement.

-Of course, security patches and critical bug fixes may warrant exceptions to the freeze.
-Use your judgment, though – be honest about what truly constitutes “critical.”
+Of course, security patches and critical bug fixes may warrant exceptions.
+Use your judgment, though.
+Be honest about what truly constitutes “critical.”
 We’ve seen organizations label routine bug fixes as critical to circumvent the freeze, which defeats its purpose.
+If users can work around an issue for two weeks, it’s probably not critical.

 Step Two: Audit Without Mercy